 Bycatch of crab occurs in directed crab pot fisheries as well as groundfish and scallop fisheries.
 In the crab fisheries, crab bycatch includes females of target species, sublegal (small) males of target species, and non-target crab.
 In all other fisheries, crabs are a prohibited species, and must be discarded, so every crab caught incidentally is considered bycatch.
 Crabs caught as bycatch in trawl fisheries are thought to have a high mortality rate (estimated at 80%); in the scallop dredge and pot fisheries for crab and groundfish, mortality is considered to be much lower (between 20% and 50%).

 Limits on the bycatch of prohibited crab species have been established in some Bering Sea fisheries, to reduce the impacts on these species traditionally harvested by other gear types.
 When bycatch limits are reached, fisheries responsible for the bycatch are closed for the rest of the season, or are prohibited from fishing in areas with historically high bycatch rates.
-Area closures have also been implemented throughout the Bering Sea and GOA to protect crab.
+Area closures have also been implemented throughout the Bering Sea/Aleutian Islands (BSAI) and Gulf of Alaska (GOA) to protect crab.
 In addition to these tools, gear restrictions and other regulations have been implemented to reduce crab bycatch.
 For example:

 - Biodegradable panels are required for pot gear, to minimize bycatch associated with so-called ghost fishing of lost gear.